Appointment setting is definitely at the top of your priority list if you’re an SDR. Or at least it should be.

 You should also share an overview of your offerings with the people in your network, even if they’re not high up the corporate ladder — you never know which business leaders they can connect you to.

-Don’t be afraid to lean on the power of referrals to speed up the long process of landing an active appointment with a decision-maker.
+Don’t be afraid to lean on the power of referral program software to speed up the long process of landing an active appointment with a decision-maker.
 Everyone else is doing it, so don’t lag behind your competitors and leave money on the table for them.

 6. Resist the Urge to Pitch and Sell